Posts Tagged ‘DestroyTwitter’

 Due to the limited length of 140 characters Twitter allows in a status update or tweet, the use of URL shortening services and short URLs has become a necessary evil.
 I don’t know about you but I am NOT going to just blindly click on some gobbledygook looking short URL without knowing exactly where it’s going to take me before hand.
 It’s just too easy to hide links to malicious websites this way.
 Luckily there are a number of ways to preview where these short URLs are going to send you.

-Currently, Twitter uses Tinyurl by default to shorten long URLs when it sees fit.
-Lucky for us Tinyurl has a preview option that you can set on their site.
+Initally, Twitter used Tinyurl by default to shorten long URLs when it had seen fit.
+(Update July 9, 2010: Twitter is working on implementing their own service: t.co that is only used with Direct Messages for now.)
+Even so, Tinyurl has a preview option that you can set on their site.
 I would advise enabling it.
 Then, when you click on a Tinyurl link it will take you to Tinyurl’s website first where it shows you the long URL associated with the short URL which you can then click if you so choose.

 Unfortunately, this only works for Tinyurl links.
 Many other URL shortening services are also used: tr.im, is.gd, bit.ly, ping.fm and who knows how many others.
 This is where longurl.org comes to the rescue!
 Using this site, you can expand just about any shortened URL and it will let you preview where it goes.
 For this to work, you do have to copy and paste the short URL first.
 This site will even work with personally created short URLs as long as they use a standard Redirection.
 For example it will show that http://mhurl.com/000 goes to http://blog.markheadrick.com/2009/03/15/a-nascar-inspired-destroytwitter-theme/